Computer University, Thaton: History

-Government Computer college (Mawlamyaing) was opened on 4 September 2000 in the compound of Government Technical College (Mawlamyaing) in Mawlamyaing.
+Government Computer College (Mawlamyaing) was opened on 4 September 2000 in the compound of Government Technical College (Mawlamyaing) in Mawlamyaing.
 It was later moved next to Mawlamyaing Industrial Zone in Naung Pin Zate Village Tract of Kyaikmaraw Township.
-On 20 January 2007, it was upgraded to the University level and named as the Computer University, Mawlamyaing.
-University was moved to Thaton Township on 20 November 2011 and changed the name as the Computer University (Thaton).
+On 20 January 2007, it was upgraded as the Computer University, Mawlamyaing.
+The university was relocated to Thaton Township on 20 November 2011, when its name was changed to the Computer University (Thaton).

 Programs

-The University offers five-year bachelor's degree programs in computer science and computer technology.
+The university offers five-year bachelor's degree programs in computer science and computer technology.